AndyA/jsonpath-faster/README.md

 // All prices increased by 10%, survey and authors arrays populated
 ```

 Calling the nest function runs all the actions that you have registered with the nest.
 Actions with paths that share a common prefix are efficiently compiled so that the prefix is traversed only once.
-In the following  example the code to traverse `$.assets[*]..meta` is executed only once for each call `nest()`
+In the following  example the code to traverse `$.assets[*]..meta` is executed only once for each call to `nest()`

 ```javascript
 nest